doobert0814/Wilson/README.md

 # Wilson

 Wilson is a web app that allows to users to match on a movie.
+Imagine sitting at home arguing with your housemate over what movie to watch?
+Well with Wilson you can avoid the fight all together.
+Just sign in, and start favoriting movies.
+Whoever you are friends with can match with your movies and painlessly will randomize a movie you both will like.

 ### API